Following on from the Facebook for business workshop I gave for Leading Women UK, here are the highlights.

 Set a great cover photo to suit your business

 This is the large image that forms the main banner at the top of your Facebook page.
 If you want to get the dimensions exact before you upload it should be 828 pixels wide by 315 pixels high.

 Here are some examples:

 This is the little icon or logo.
 If you want to get it to exact size before you upload, it should be 180 pixels square.
-This is the image that appears at the bottom left hand side of the top banner and next to all posts and comments you make.
-You can see just above, Cream use their main logo with a dark blue background and Coca Cola use a bottle.
+This is the image that appears to the left of your main banner and next to all posts and comments you make.
+You can see just above, Cadbury use their main logo with the iconic purple background background and Innocent a white background.
 If you are a small business you might just want to use a photo of you to keep it more personal.